rosen-bridge/rosen-chains/.changeset/thirty-maps-swim.md

 '@rosen-chains/abstract-chain': minor
 ---

-Introduced a new error type MaxParallelTxError
+Introduced new error types for EvmChain